maueroats/teaching--2020-2021/content/ap-cs/haskell/mancala/drawing.md

            "+---+"]

 * `drawSquare :: Int -> [String]`.
 Show the number on a square of a fixed size.
 The basic unit of drawing the game board.
+Calling this function produces the same image as drawing the number on top of a standard sized square.

+        drawSquare 13

 * `drawBoard :: Board -> [String]`.
 Use the functions above to draw the entire board.
 The board below shows the layout I used (numbers